Establishing the Atlantic-Arctic Distributed Biological Observatory (A-DBO)

 The first A-DBO dedicated autumn meeting was held with focus on defining the fundamental spatio-temporal characteristics of the A-DBO and the associated core parameters to sample.
 We also took the opportunity to share news about our recent sampling activities and about our planned cruise activities.

-For more information, see the agenda and the meeting minutes.
+For more information, see the agenda and meeting minutes.

 ASSW2022 Session on Establishing the Distributed Biological Observatory system in the Atlantic Sector of the Arctic Ocean